 More details of our activities can be found by clicking the links below:

 Weekly Ecodharma Study Group – led by David Midgley.
-Next series starts in September.
+Next series starts September 23.

-GTI and Woodland Project – an opportunity to support a local tree planting scheme as part of Osel Hita’s Global Tree Initiative (GTI)
+GTI and Woodland Project – an opportunity to support a local tree planting scheme as part of Osel Hita’s Global Tree Initiative (GTI).
+New goal for the GTI project is 1 million trees – to sponsor a tree click here.

 If you would like to be kept in touch with future activities, please join our Eco-Dharma email list by emailing us at firstname.lastname@example.org